carpentries-incubator/machine-learning-novice-python/_episodes/07-evaluation.md

 Sensitivity = Recall = \frac{TP}{TP+FN}
 $$

-Because an model that calls "1" for everything has perfect sensitivity, this measure is not enough on its own.
-Alongside sensitivity, therefore, we often report on specificity.
+Because a model that calls "1" for everything has perfect sensitivity, this measure is not enough on its own.
+Alongside sensitivity we often report on specificity.

 ## Specificity